Warblefly/TrackBoundaries/README.md

 # TrackEndDetect
-Automatically detects an audio fade out, and notates a liquidaudio playlist accordingly
+Automatically detects the boundary between silence and the start of an audio track.
+Also, detects audio fade out, and notates a liquidaudio playlist accordingly, with both cue points.

+Detection is based on a certain level of Loudness Units (LU) below the track's measured integrated loudness, according to EBU R.128 calculations.
+This is no mere "meter reader".

 The fine multimedia automation software liquidsoap, which is the backbone of several user-friendly radio production operations, allows crossfading between sources.